 How to Work with Anger

-And then we need to see how anger makes our mind so disturbed and unhappy.
+Second, we need to see how anger makes our mind so disturbed and unhappy.
 It’s such a painful experience!
-And we also bring the same kind of unhappiness to the object of our anger, the other person or persons in the situation.
-So secondly, we need to see that, to see how anger actually makes us and everyone else so unhappy, how it gives us so much pain.
+And we also bring that same kind of unhappiness to the object of our anger, the other person or persons in the situation.
+So secondly, we need to see clearly how anger actually makes us and everyone else so unhappy, how it gives us so much pain.

 And the third thing we need to do is to see the result of our anger.
 Where does an angry mind, and the actions of anger, lead us to all the time?
 We have many experiences of anger.
-Most of the time it has led us to something quite painful.
-It’s not very pleasant, and the result is often destructive.
+Most of the time this anger has led us to quite a painful state.
+It is definitely not pleasant, and the result is often destructive.

 Getting Motivated to Work with Anger

 It’s easy to think, “I’m going to let go of these negative emotions.
 I really mean it!”
 But it’s hard to do it.
 You have to be determined or it won’t happen.
-So it helps to remind yourself of how destructive your neurotic way of relating to your emotions has been.
-Remember the negative impact it’s had on your life and how it has hurt others, too.
+So it helps to remind yourself how destructive it has been to engage in this neurotic way of relating to your emotions.
+Remember the negative impact it has had on your life and how it has hurt others, too.

 What are the dangers of being engulfed by anger?
 Anger is like fire.
 It burns up your good qualities – destroys them in an instant.
 When you’re hot-headed, boiling mad, inflamed, you risk turning into someone you don’t even recognize.
 You lose your common sense and might do or say something you would never have imagined saying or doing.
-A bitter comment, a shouting match, or a slap, and you’ve destroyed a relationship you’ve nurtured with patience and diligence for years.
+A bitter comment, a shouting match, or a slap, and you can destroy a relationship you have nurtured with patience and diligence for years.